opsschool/curriculum/disaster_recovery.rst

 * Business Priority
     Non-Essential, Essential, Critical.
-    This should be decided buy either the board or the senior management team.
+    This should be decided by either the board or the senior management team.

 * Tiebreaker/Sequential numbering
     A sequential numbering which will break ties in case multiple assets have the same priority.